proprophet2503/Medical-Sound-Classification-using-Log-Mel-Spectrogram-and-MFCC-for-identifying-Asthma-and-COPD-/README.md

 - **Department of Informatics Engineering** for the computational infrastructure and support
 - **Kaggle** for hosting the Medical Sound Classification Challenge and providing the dataset
 - **Our supervisors** for their guidance, feedback, and mentorship throughout this project
-- **Google Research** for the YAMNet pre-trained model and AudioSet dataset
 - **Meta AI** and **timm library maintainers** for pre-trained ConvNeXt models
 - **OpenAI** and the **PyTorch community** for excellent documentation and tutorials
 - **XGBoost, LightGBM, and CatBoost teams** for their efficient gradient boosting implementations